araffin/sbx/README.md

 - [Simplicity Bias for Scaling Up Parameters in Deep Reinforcement Learning (SimBa)](https://openreview.net/forum?id=jXLiDKsuDo)

+Note: parameter resets for off-policy algorithms can be activated by passing a list of timesteps to the model constructor (ex: `param_resets=[int(1e5), int(5e5)]` to reset parameters and optimizers after 100_000 and 500_000 timesteps.

 ### Install using pip

 For the latest master version: